 2. One-Day Email Flash Fundraiser or Social Media Sharing Event

-Email fundraising accounts for ⅓ of online donations, and while your nonprofit may have already held an email fundraiser this year, it may be a good idea to do a one-day email fundraising blitz.
+Email fundraising makes up ⅓ of online donations, and while your nonprofit may have already held an email fundraiser this year, it may behoove you to do a one-day email fundraising blitz.
 A giving day if you will.
 Think Giving Tuesday but without all the clutter of thousands of organizations asking for money.

 Choose one day- a day that possibly has some symbol or importance to your organization (ex.
 Valentine’s Day for victims of domestic abuse).
 You could even give it a cute name to draw people in.
 On the day of the blitz, send out a series of emails requesting donations.
 The emails should include an emotional story, appropriate imagery, and a call to action that expresses urgency.

 If your audience is one that responds more positively to social media, then you might want to try a social media sharing blitz.
-As we all know, social media is a great place to fundraise, so use the power of these platforms to your advantage with a one-day social media sharing event.
+As we all know, social media is a great place to fundraise, so leverage the power of these platforms with a one-day social media sharing event.
 Choose a day and actively encourage donations and sharing through all your social media channels, such as Twitter, Facebook, Instagram, LinkedIn, and Snapchat.